zac7777/Entropy/Entropy/Core Concepts/Combat.md

 - [[EP]]: Determined by Endurance + Level + Class
 - [[AP]]: Determined by Class + Level
 - [[DT]]: Determined by armour
-- [[Resistance and Immunity]]: Determined by armour + Class + Species
+- [[Vulnerabilities, Resistances, and Immunities]]: Determined by armour + Class + Species
 - [[Proficiencies]]: Determined by Class
 - [[Action List]]: Size determined by Memory, Contents decided by player
 - [[Dodge]]: Determined by reasoning + armour + armour proficiency
 - [[Accuracy]]: Chance determined by weapon + weapon proficiency
 - [[Criticals]]: Chance determined by weapon + connection

+It's often better for Game Masters to keep these hidden from players, both for immersion, and surprise when certain actions turn out as failures or shocking successes.
 ## Turns

 Once turn order is determined, each individual turn acts the same: a creature makes any number of moves until they reach their AP limit for spending their EP.

 ## Moves

-Turns are composed of moves that have AP costs, there are three different types of moves:
+Turns are composed of moves that have AP costs, there are four different types of moves:

 - Attacks: these are often made with weapons, they deal direct damage and sometimes have extra abilities.
 They also have an accuracy and critical value, and only target one creature within a given range unless specified otherwise.
 Whether or not an attack hits or crits is determined by a d100 roll and two bounds: